matchms/ms2deepscore/README.md

 The second way is much simpler: Use a model that was pretrained on a large dataset.

 ## 1) Use a pretrained model to compute spectral similarities
-We provide a model which was trained on > 500,000 MS/MS combined spectra from [GNPS](https://gnps.ucsd.edu/), [Mona](https://mona.fiehnlab.ucdavis.edu/), MassBank and MSnLib, which can simply be downloaded [from zenodo here](https://zenodo.org/records/13897744).
+We provide a model which was trained on > 500,000 MS/MS combined spectra from [GNPS](https://gnps.ucsd.edu/), [Mona](https://mona.fiehnlab.ucdavis.edu/), MassBank and MSnLib.
+This model can be downloaded from [from zenodo here](https://zenodo.org/records/13897744).
 Only the ms2deepscore_model.pt is needed.
-To then compute the similarities between spectra of your choice you can run:
+To then compute the similarities between spectra of your choice you can run the code below.
+There is a small example dataset available in the folder "./tests/resources/pesticides_processed.mgf".
+Alternatively you can of course use your own spectra, most common formats are supported, e.g. msp, mzml, mgf, mzxml, json, usi.
 ```python
 from matchms import calculate_scores
 from matchms.importing import load_spectra